What is Retinal Detachment (RD)?

 Common Causes of Retinal Detachment

-Several factors can trigger or increase your risk of developing RD:
+Several factors can trigger or increase your risk of developing Retinal Detachment:

 • Aging: Natural changes in the gel-like vitreous inside your eye can cause it to shrink and tug on the retina.